Greece Moments Greece Moments

 Taking a seat on the Platia of Vourliotes

-In summer, Vourliotes is also crowded at lunchtime, when hikers, mountain bikers and tourist groups invade the small village.
-In the evening it gets a little quieter and you can end the day here in a relaxed way.
+In summer, Vourliotes gets busy even at lunchtime, when hikers, mountain bikers and tourist groups descend on the small village.
+In the evening things quieten down a little, and you can end the day here in a relaxed and unhurried way.

 Manolates Samos

-A few kilometers further west, you will reach the artists’ village of Manolates.
-All kinds of shops with pottery and handicrafts offer tasteful souvenirs of the island of Samos.
-In addition to handicrafts, the approximately 130 inhabitants of Manolates, similar to Vourliotes, live primarily from wine and fruit growing.
+A few kilometres further west, you will reach the artists’ village of Manolates.
+All kinds of shops with pottery and handicrafts offer tasteful souvenirs from the island of Samos.
+In addition to handicrafts, the approximately 130 inhabitants of Manolates, like those of Vourliotes, live primarily from wine and fruit growing.

 samos manolates bergdorf töpferei